-In spite of their compact size, our wallets can hold a surprisingly large number of notes.
+Despite their compact size, our wallets can hold a surprisingly large number of notes.
 We’re often asked how banknotes should be placed in the Moneyflap of our leather wallets.
 There is no single answer to this.
-Every wallet becomes personal once it’s being used, and that also applies to putting away banknotes.
+Every wallet becomes personal once it’s being used, and that also applies to storing banknotes.

-The aluminum Cardprotector protects cards against bending, breaking and unwanted RFID and NFC communication.
+The aluminium Cardprotector protects cards against bending, breaking and unwanted RFID and NFC communication.